Practical Guide: 6 Steps for Commercial Interior Design Consultation

 - Concept proposals:Two or three distinct directions, with arguments for each.

-- Customer Validation:Structured feedback that refines the chosen concept.
+- Client validation:Structured feedback that refines the chosen concept.

-The approach differs significantly by sector.
-Compliantinterior design principles, moodboards and visual proposals are adapted to the brand and sector, not applied generically.
+The approach differs significantly depending on the sector.
+According tointerior design principles, moodboards and visual proposals are adapted to the brand and sector, not applied generically.
 A restaurant needs an atmosphere that stimulates appetite and conversation.
-A medical clinic must convey cleanliness, order and calm.
-An open space office needs to balance collaboration with individual focus.
+A medical clinic must convey cleanliness, order, and calm.
+An open-plan office must balance collaboration with individual focus.

 |